Three-year annual modulation search with COSINE-100: Detector Overview and Stability

 We calibrate the NaI(Tl) detectors using both external $\gamma$-ray sources and $\beta$- and $\gamma$-ray emissions from radioactive contaminants internal to the NaI(Tl) detectors.
 At energies below 70~keV, the nature of the non-linear light response of NaI(Tl) is studied using low-energy internal decays.
 We account for this non-linearity in our energy calibration via an empirical model based on these low-energy decays.
 Full details of the energy calibration method can be found in Ref.~\cite{COSINE_background2}.

 In addition to accounting for non-linearities in the light yield at low energies, it is necessary to monitor and correct for gain shifts in the NaI(Tl)-coupled PMTs to ensure a stable detector energy scale.
 Stability of the energy scale is of particular importance for annual modulation searches, as instabilities can manifest as changes in the event rate, possibly inducing an artificial annual modulation signal.
-To guard against this effect, we monitor and correct for gain shifts in the NaI(Tl)-coupled PMTs by tracking changes in the position of the 47.5~keV $\gamma$-ray line from \isotope{Pb}{210} over the course of the full data run.
+To guard against this effect, we monitor and correct for gain shifts in each of the NaI(Tl)-coupled PMTs by tracking changes in the reconstructed energy of the $\sim$50~keV decay from \isotope{Pb}{210}.
+This decay line originates from the combination of an electron emitted in the $\beta$-decay of \isotope{Pb}{210} to \isotope{Bi}{210} ($Q = 17$~keV) and a prompt 46.5~keV $\gamma$-ray from the corresponding relaxation of the excited \isotope{Bi}{210} nucleus.
+Since this decay originates from radioisotopes internal to the NaI(Tl) detector, it enables continuous monitoring of the PMT gains over the course of the data run.
+In practice, we measure the reconstructed energy of this decay peak over contiguous 20-hour periods over the full course of the run.
+The average size of the gain shift across the NaI(Tl)-coupled PMTs is $<10\%$ over the three-year-long dataset and is less than 15\% in all PMTs.
+To stabilize each NaI(Tl) detector, we apply a time-dependent correction factor to the energy scale of each PMT based on the observed evolution of the reconstructed energy of the \isotope{Pb}{210} peak over time.

 After the application of this correction, we assess the stability of each gain-corrected NaI(Tl) detector in the 1--6~keV region of interest (ROI) by tracking the measured energy of the 3.2~keV x-ray from the decay of \isotope{K}{40} within each sodium iodide detector over time.
 As this 3.2~keV x-ray is emitted in coincidence with a higher-energy 1461~keV $\gamma$-ray, we are able to select a high-purity sample of 3.2~keV energy depositions in each NaI(Tl) detector by requiring a coincident energy deposition between 900 and 1550~keV within our LS veto.
-With this gain-shift correction applied, we find that the energy scale over time is stable within the ROI in all five NaI(Tl) detectors used in this analysis, as illustrated in Fig.~\ref{fig:stability}.
+With the gain-shift correction applied, we find that the energy scale over time is stable within the ROI in all five NaI(Tl) detectors used in this analysis, as illustrated in Fig.~\ref{fig:stability}.
 Specifically, we find no evidence of a change in any of the detectors' energy scales over time, with a maximum reduced chi-square statistic of $\chi^2/$DOF$=20.2/19$ across all five detectors.